 3. Passive-aggressive communication

-Passive-aggressive communicators, though they appear agreeable on the surface, are expressing frustrations implicitly.
+Passive-aggressive communicators appear agreeable on the surface but express their frustrations implicitly.
 They might use sarcasm, mutter under their breath, or give the silent treatment.
 Their body language and words often don’t match.

 These can be something they say: